64nYm3d3/CheatSheet/Security/Red/Learn some stuff/Buffer_Overflow_Intro.md

 Table

-Dont know where to put this for now, but when you write opcode in C, and then convert it, using smaller registers heps avoid bad chars
+Dont know where to put this for now, but when you write opcode in C, and then convert it, using smaller registers helps avoid bad chars

 ## Introduction to the concept